Is Creatine a Nootropic? Complete Guide to Brain Benefits

 When using creatine for cognitive benefits, the recommended dosage is generally lower than the dose traditionally used for athletic purposes.

 A typical starting point for nootropic benefits is 2-5 grams per day, which is enough to boost brain function without causing significant water retention or other common side effects associated with higher doses.
-Studies suggest that even smaller doses, in the range of 1-3 grams per day (or 0.1 g/kg of bodyweight), can improve memory and cognitive performance.
+Studies suggest that even smaller doses, in the range of 1-3 grams per day (or 0.1 g/kg of body weight), can improve memory and cognitive performance.

 In terms of safety considerations, creatine is widely regarded as safe when used as directed.